mum0n/bstm/docs/bstm_overview.md

     Models a temporal trend that varies smoothly across space.
 (Note: `random(t_idx, model=:pspline)` implies `structure=:smooth` for `t_idx` as a covariate).

+More complex examples can be found in the Appendix.

 #### Covariate Discretization & Transformation Rules

 The `bstm` framework supports several methods for preprocessing covariates and their interactions: